arras-energy/gridlabd-old/README.md

 ~~~
   host% docker run -it -v $PWD:/model slacgismo/gridlabd:latest gridlabd -W /model [load-options] [filename.glm] [run-options]
 ~~~
-On many systems, an alias can be used to make this a simple command that resemble the command you would normally issue to run a host-based installation:
+On many systems, an alias can be used to make this a simple command that resembles the command you would normally issue to run a host-based installation:
 ~~~
   host% alias gridlabd='docker run -it -v $PWD:/model slacgismo/gridlabd:latest gridlabd -W /model'
 ~~~